 As more students are concerned about how they will afford traditional loan repayments, schools and programs are beginning to think of different ways to finance the cost of tuition.
-Income Share Agreements can be a great alternative for students.
+Income Share Agreements can be an excellent alternative for students.

 If you’re not familiar, here’s how they work.
-In exchange for deferred tuition, students pay back a percentage of their income after graduating and landing a job.
+Students pay back a percentage of their income after graduating and landing a job in exchange for deferred tuition.
 Most colleges cap the total amount that a student eventually pays back.

-Schools and especially programs like coding or UX/UI bootcamps have begun to offer this type of financing to their students.
-Specifically for bootcamps, who do not normally qualify for Title IV funding, Income Share Agreements give students a way to afford to attend.
+Schools and especially programs like coding or UX/UI boot camps have begun to offer this type of financing to their students.
+Specifically for boot camps, which do not typically qualify for Title IV funding, Income Share Agreements give students a way to afford to attend.

-Colleges also are offering ISAs to help students who have used up their traditional financial aid options and to help ease remaining costs.
-Advocates say the financing method puts more responsibility on the school to help students succeed, and provides an alternative to loans and traditional student loan debt.
+Colleges also offer ISAs to help students who have used up their traditional financial aid options and help ease remaining costs.
+Advocates say the financing method puts more responsibility on the school to help students succeed and provides an alternative to personal loans and traditional student loan debt.

 1. Figure out your goals with your ISA program